priceline/design-system/MIGRATING_to_v3.md

 />
 ```

+- Text
+  - Added `textShadowSize` and `enableTextShadow` props
+  - Changed default fontSize behavior of Heading to be more inline with Heading styles

 ### Icons (`pcln-icons`)

 - `main` and `module` fields in `package.json` now point to CommonJS (CJS) and ES Modules (ESM) builds, respectively.